AnthonyNicklin/milestone01-TheMonkees/README.md

 ## Testing ##

 I conducted testing across different platforms and web browsers in order to make sure the website works correctly and looks great across each one.
-I also asked friends and familys to test cross their own devices to give option and advise.
+I also asked friends and family to test across their own devices and to give me honest options.

 Platforms:
 * Samsung Galaxy 8